 (test runner) and supertest

-(for testing API endpoints) using the following command:
+(for testing API endpoints) using this command:

 npm install -D jest supertest